enterprisemodules/ora_profile/documentation/database.md

 ### grid_base<a name='database_grid_base'>

-The directory to use as grid base.
+The ORACLE_BASE for the Grid Infrastructure installation.

-The default value is: `/u01/app/grid/admin`
+The default is : `/u01/app/grid/admin`

+To customize this consistently use the hiera key `ora_profile::database::grid_base`.

 Type: `Stdlib::Absolutepath`